Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

  4. Search for a certificate associated with the SNI `*`
  5. The default certificate on the file system

-You must now register the following Route within Kong.
-We will match requests to this Route using only the Host header for convenience:
+You must now register the following route within {{site.base_gateway}}.
+We match requests to this route using only the Host header for convenience:

 ```bash
 $ curl -i -X POST http://localhost:8001/routes \